 The document is intended as a guide for the readers from both a business oriented and a technically oriented perspective.
 Therefore different readers may have different needs and priorities and may not need to read the whole document.
 For instance, business readers, interested mainly in organisational issues, may not wish to enter into the full details of each and every message description, but they might prefer going through a description of the application processes and the information flows between their own business applications and the MPL service.
-On the other hand, technical readers involved in the specification and development of technical interfaces to MPL may not be interested in the complete description of the application processes that are leading to the sending of a given message.
-They would probably search the necessary information to design and build the interface of the MPL Actors' business application with MPL service.
+On the other hand, technical readers involved in the specification and development of technical interfaces to MPL may not be interested in the complete description of the application to design and build the interface of the MPL Actors' business application with MPL service.
 Every reader can decide their own reading plan and it is not mandatory for every reader to read the entire UDFS book.